pyroesp/One-More-Time/README.md

 Due to how this was programmed, the clock code can be tested on windows.
 See the windows folder for a main file where you can test the different features with A, Z, E and R keys.

+For all files, except the windows main file, you'll need to add the local include folder to the compiler search directories with the -I option.
+Do not add it to the windows main or it will throw an error on the time stuff.
+I think <time.h> and "time.h" are conflicting with each other.

 # Audio
 The alarm is a cheap mp3 player module with a 2W speaker.
 You can find them on aliexpress.